statespacedev/starid/README.md

 160324

-star pairs class and angle lookup. star pair angle lookup seems to be the clearest terminology for what is needed to search the star catalog. early objectives are a Skymap star catalog class and a star pair class with angle lookup
+star pairs class and angle lookup. star pair angle lookup seems to be the clearest terminology for what is needed to search the star catalog. early objectives are a skymap star catalog class and a star pair class with angle lookup

 160320

-catalog class and Skymap records. a Skymap record is 523 bytes long, including two control bytes at the end. this matlab code picks out certain useful values. more are available as shown in the Skymap specification.
+catalog class and skymap records. a skymap record is 523 bytes long, including two control bytes at the end. this matlab code picks out certain useful values. more are available as shown in the skymap specification.

 160318